You’ll know from browsing Begin’s products that we — along with many parents and educators — love hands-on learning.

 1) Encourages Interaction To Improve Skills

-The traditional sense of learning — where a teacher reads from a textbook and students sit quietly and listen — lacks in one key area: engagement.
-This is where experiential learning shines because kids get to actually engage with the content.
+The traditional sense of learning — where a caregiver reads from a textbook and children sit quietly and listen — lacks in one key area: engagement.
+This is where experiential learning shines because kids get to literally engage with the content.

 Learning by doing is also great in helping children practice the skills that they’ve just learned.